Serge Lutens is enigmatic, talented, exceptionally creative – and helped pioneer ‘niche’ perfumery…

-He told an interviewer for Boisdejasmin that ‘Morocco gave me the taste of perfume.
-It is very difficult to detach the olfactory sense from the other senses; however, I can say that before my arrival in Morocco in 1968,this fifth sense was largely fallow for me… The aroma of Morocco is linked to a form of life that allows you to be an individual in a dense crowd.
+He once told an interviewer that ‘Morocco gave me the taste of perfume.
+It is very difficult to detach the olfactory sense from the other senses; however, I can say that before my arrival in Morocco in 1968, this fifth sense was largely fallow for me… The aroma of Morocco is linked to a form of life that allows you to be an individual in a dense crowd.
 The crowd here is a movement, a sound, a laugh, a game.
 By the end, smell was united with the other senses…’

 And that same year, 1992: the extraordinary Salons du Palais Royal, in Paris, opened its doors.

 Some of us at The Perfume Society can still remember the excitement of walking into that perfumed paradise, the first time, with its dreamlike décor.
 (It’s as magical today.)
-The boutique showcased seven singular fragrances, including Ambre Sultan, Tubéreuse Criminelle, Cuir Mauresque, helping to rewrite the history of fragrance – and igniting interest in (then) ‘niche’ perfumery.
-From 2000, those fragrances have carried Serge Lutens’s own name – and subsequently won several Fragrance Foundation (FiFi) Awards: from 2001 to 2004, Lutens’s fragrances won ‘Best Original Concept’ awards.
+It showcased seven singular fragrances, including Ambre Sultan, Tubéreuse Criminelle, Cuir Mauresque, helping to rewrite the history of fragrance – and igniting interest in (then) ‘niche’ perfumery.
+From 2000, those fragrances have carried Serge Lutens’s own name – and subsequently won several Fragrance Foundation Awards: from 2001 to 2004, Lutens’s fragrances won ‘Best Original Concept’ awards.
 The store – and its fragrances – really kickstarted the interest in ‘niche’ and independent perfumery we see today.

-His fragrances seem created not only to be beautiful, but to make us think: the scent of silk stockings, in Bas de Soie, or – as he puts it, with Jeux de Peau, ‘It’s as if the baker took us by the hand… The smell of fresh bread from the bakery takes us back.
-The feel of warm bread against the cheek even more so, evoking a familiar sensation from my childhood…’ And then Arabie: ‘Like a caravan lost in the desert,’ with its exotic nuances of dried fruits, dates, and all the fragrances of the Orient…
+He continues to launch fragrances which make us think.
+For instance, as Serge Lutens puts it with Jeux de Peau, ‘It’s as if the baker took us by the hand… The smell of fresh bread from the bakery takes us back.
+The feel of warm bread against the cheek even more so, evoking a familiar sensation from my childhood…’ And Arabie: ‘Like a caravan lost in the desert,’ with its exotic nuances of dried fruits, dates, and all the fragrances of the Orient…

 Art seems to flow through his veins.
 In 2004, he created an ‘Olfactory Maze’ in his former home city of Lille: an installation of concrete and light, where he recreated the scents of his childhood: rain, earth, leaves.
 (If you can get your hands on a copy, meanwhile, we recommend the Assouline book about Lutens, which captures every facet of his boundless creativity, L’Esprit Serge Lutens: The Spirit of Beauty.)
-He channels his very life experiences into the fragrances (which are in many cases a collaboration with great noses, including Maurice Roucel and Christopher Sheldrake), which are worn by women and men alike.
+He channels his very life experiences into these fragrances (which are in many cases a collaboration with great noses, including Maurice Roucel and Christopher Sheldrake), which are worn by women and men alike.

-Today, Serge Lutens lives in Marrakech, Morocco: a city of colour, exotic fragrances and mystery – the place where he says he first discovered the creative potential of the world of scents.
+Today, Serge Lutens lives in Marrakech, Morocco: a city of colour, exotic fragrances and mystery – the place where he discovered the creative potential of the world of scents.
 And the rest of the world waits eagerly, always, for his next olfactory vision, his next scent ‘dream’…

 Please wait - loading perfume house fragrances...